-Although the towing fee is usually the last logistic on most people’s minds when worrying about a boating accident, it’s worth including on your essential coverage list.
-While towing coverage may not be included on most standard plans, it’s an item you should talk to your insurance specialist about adding to yours!
+Although the towing fee is often the last logistic on most people’s mind after a boating accident, it’s a worthy add-on.
+Towing coverage is not included on most standard plans, but it’s an item you should talk to your insurance specialist about adding to yours!

 6. Accessories & Special Equipment

 Last but not least, you should make sure that your boat insurance covers any accessories or special equipment on your boat.
 Accessories like geo-location, speakers, or fishing gear add up, and your boat insurance should cover these items accordingly!